SachitDeshmukh/economy-simulation-model/README.md

 # AGENT-BASED ECONOMY MODEL TO STUDY ECONOMIC INEQUALITY

 In this model, [Ishwari](https://github.com/social-stimulator) studies the phenomenon of income distribution and economic inequality in a system.
-This includes the ownership of assets, determination of wages, hierarchy in economic systems etc. It a **NETLOGO model** of production which analyses the dynamics of land, labour and capital - three essential factors for economic production.
+This includes the ownership of assets, determination of wages, and hierarchy in economic systems.
+It is a **NETLOGO model** of production which analyses the dynamics of land, labour and capital - three essential factors for economic production.

 ## WHAT IS THE MODEL ABOUT?